XiekangZhang/everything_about_java/README.md

    and _Map_.

 6. the _values()_ method always returns a newly created and initialized array.
-7. EnumMap is much faster than HashMap
+7. EnumMap is much faster than HashMap, and EnumMap saves the inserted order.
 ---
 ### Lambda Expressions
 1. Lambda expression helps us to write our code in functional style.
 It provides a clear and concise way to